What do you think of the loading speed of your website as a search engine ranking factor?

 Google has recently included the loading speed of a website in the list of search engine ranking factors.
-And in future, we expect it to play an even bigger rule.
+And in the future, we expect it to play an even bigger rule.

-With technologies like AMP (Accelerated Mobile Pages) gaining more prominence, search engine factors — like the loading speed of your website — that improve the user experience is going to be more important in future.
+With technologies like AMP (Accelerated Mobile Pages) gaining more prominence, search engine factors — like the loading speed of your website — that improve the user experience is going to be more important in the future.

 And yes, that’s the key: User Experience.

 We believe that any factor that improves user experience is going to be very important for search engines, and the loading speed of a website greatly affects user experience, traffic views, and even conversions.

 Just to give you a little more perspective before we dive into the nitty-gritty details of how to speed up your website, here are a few stats:

 On average, a 1-second delay means 11% fewer page views, 16% decrement in customer satisfaction, and a 7% drop in conversion rates.